-The notes will be unsecured and subordinated in right of payment to all of our existing and future senior debt, including our obligations under our new senior credit facility.
+The notes will be unsecured and subordinated in right of payment to all of our existing and future senior debt, including our obligations under our senior credit facility.
 The notes will not be secured by any of our assets and, therefore, they will be subordinated to any secured debt or unsecured senior debt that we may have now or may incur in the future.
-Subject to certain limitations, our new senior credit facility permits us to incur additional senior debt in the future.
-The indebtedness under our new senior credit facility will also become due prior to the time the principal obligations under the notes become due.
+Subject to certain limitations, our senior credit facility permits us to incur additional senior debt in the future.
+The indebtedness under our senior credit facility, as well as the principal obligations on the notes due 2011, will also become due prior to the time the principal obligations under the new notes become due.

 In the event that we are declared bankrupt, become insolvent or are liquidated or reorganized, our assets will be available to pay obligations on the notes only after all of our senior debt and the debt of our subsidiaries has been paid in full.
-Substantially all of our assets including the equity we hold in our subsidiaries and our subsidiaries' assets will be pledged to secure the indebtedness under our new senior credit facility, and there may not be sufficient assets remaining to pay amounts due on any or all of the notes.
-Holders of the notes will participate with all other holders of our subordinated indebtedness in the assets remaining after we have paid all of our senior debt.
+Substantially all of our assets, including the equity we hold in our subsidiaries and our subsidiaries' assets, are pledged to secure the indebtedness under our senior credit facility, and there may not be sufficient assets remaining to pay amounts due on any or all of the notes.
+Holders of the notes will participate with all other holders of our subordinated indebtedness, including the holders of the notes due 2011, in the assets remaining after we have paid all of our senior debt.
 We may not have sufficient funds to pay all of our creditors and holders of notes may receive less, ratably, than the holders of our senior debt.
-In addition, all payments on the notes will be blocked in the event of a payment default on certain of our senior debt and may be blocked for up to 179 consecutive days in the event of certain non-payment defaults on certain of our senior debt.
+In addition, all payments on the notes will be blocked in the event of a payment default on certain of our senior debt.

-As at March 31, 2004, after giving effect to the offering and our new senior credit facility, approximately \$310 million of senior debt would have been available for borrowing under our new senior credit facility, and our subsidiaries, some of which guarantee our borrowings under our new senior credit facility but none of which guarantee the notes, would have had approximately US\$1.9 billion in outstanding external liabilities.
+As at March 31, 2005, after giving effect to the offering, approximately \$340.0 million of senior debt would have been available for borrowing under our senior credit facility, and our subsidiaries, some of which guarantee our borrowings under our senior credit facility but none of which guarantee the notes due 2011 or the new notes, would have had approximately \$1.8 billion in outstanding external liabilities.